lesma/Solis-Modbus-Auto-Charging-using-Solax/README.md

 * SoC at End of Offpeak Tonight 5am (Template Sensor) - Shows the Battery SoC at the end of tonight's Offpeak period.

 * SoC at Start of Offpeak Tomorrow 2am (Template Sensor) - Shows the Battery SoC at the beginning of tomorrow night's Offpeak period.

+* Usable SoC (Template Sensor) - How much charge is left in your battery in kWh.
+This is calculated by taking the full capacity of your battery and subtracting your Overdischarge Soc; that leaves the useful amount of capacity before your battery goes into trickle discharge.
+The *remainder* of this amount is your 'Usable SoC Now'.

+* Usage Left Today (Template Sensor) - Your Usage Today minus your actual Daily House Load.
+Essentially how many kWh you have left to burn before midnight.

+* Auto Charge (Template Sensor) - Shows the calculated amount of Automatic Battery Charging that the system is planning on adding.
+Changes dynamically as input numbers and sensors feed variable data into the algorithm.

+* Charge Time (Template Sensor) - Calculated amount of charge time.
+Shows Auto charge time in Auto mode or your own configured charge time in Manual mode.

+* Charge Start (Template Sensor) - The time battery charging will start.
+This is manually controlled from the Solax Integration, as you might be on a different Tariff which starts at something other than 2am.
+Note that the minutes will only show 2 digits if it shows 10 or above; just a quirk of making this work with Solax.

+* Charge End (Template Sensor) - The charge start time + the total charge time = the charge end time.
 -----
 ### Inverter Stats & Future Solcast Data